Karamba Diaby

-Karamba Diaby (born 27 November 1961) is a Senegalese-born German chemist and politician of the Social Democratic Party who has been serving as a member of the Bundestag since the 2013 elections.
+Karamba Diaby (born 27 November 1961) is a Senegalese-born German chemist and politician of the Social Democratic Party who has been serving as a member of the Bundestag from the 2013 elections to 2025 elections.

 Early life and education

 Diaby grew up in Marsassoum, Senegal.
 The youngest of four children, he was raised by his sister after losing both of his parents by the time he was 7.
 A graduate of the Cheikh Anta Diop University, he left Senegal to study chemistry in East Germany and received his diploma in 1991.
 In 1996 he received his Doctor of Natural Science degree, and stayed after the reunification of Germany, after which he became more involved in political and social activism.

 Member of Parliament

 2013 election

 On September 22, 2013, Diaby was elected to the Bundestag as a Social Democratic Party candidate from Halle (Saale), Saxony-Anhalt; Diaby became one of the first two Bundestag members of African ancestry, alongside Charles M. Huber (born to a Senegalese father and German mother), who was elected at the same time from the Christian Democratic Union.